 exec -l $SHELL

-Download the Cloud SDK installer.
+Download the Google Cloud CLI installer.

-Alternatively, open a PowerShell terminal and run the following PowerShell commands.
+Alternatively, open a PowerShell terminal and run the following PowerShell commands:

 (New-Object Net.WebClient).DownloadFile("https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe", "$env:Temp\GoogleCloudSDKInstaller.exe") & $env:Temp\GoogleCloudSDKInstaller.exe